firefly-iii/docs/docs/docs/data-importer/faq/installation-errors.md

 * "Why doesn't the data importer support HTTPS?"
 * "How can I rewrite URLs to https?"

 You may see something like "The page at X was loaded over https, but requested insecure script X".
 This happens when your reverse proxy isn't configured correctly.
-For nginx, make sure you do something like this:
+For nginx:

 ```
 location / {